window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-1712582-2'); -->

 Well, it could be worse, the developer could have skipped the country!

 Well, next time around, brokers will need to add an addendum to the developer contracts that all commissions paid at any stage are earned in full, non refundable in the event of cancellation of the project or non performance by the purchaser.
 If the purchaser walks away from the contract, the developer still has to pay all commissions due to the broker.
 We saw developer contracts get more one sided as the boom escalated and I really hated the attitudes most sales centers had.
-Developers have to tread a little careful now not to alienate brokers if they want to… Read more »
+Developers have to tread a little careful now not to alienate brokers if they want to have a hope in hell to sell more units.

 Wow!
 It’s nice to see some condo news from my hometown.